Per un amico

 Per un amico ("For a Friend") is the second album from the Italian progressive rock band Premiata Forneria Marconi.

 Released in 1972 by all the initial members of the group, it is considered their breakthrough album that put them on the map.
-The album remains popular among progressive rock fans throughout Italy and the group will usually still perform all tracks on the album today.
+The album remains popular among progressive rock fans throughout Italy, and the group will usually still perform all tracks on the album today.

 The album, still progressive at heart, additionally borrows influences from a variety of rock genres and subgenres.
-In an Allmusic review, Per un amico was lauded as a classic within the genre and deemed par to the work of the biggest progressive rock acts of the 1970s.
-Many of the songs from this album would appear either in their original form or re-recorded with vocals in English on PFM's English-language album Photos of Ghosts.
+In an Allmusic review, Per un amico was lauded as a classic within the genre and deemed on par with the work of the biggest progressive rock acts of the 1970s.
+All of the songs from this album would appear either in their original form or re-recorded with vocals in English on PFM's English-language album Photos of Ghosts.

 Composition and critical reception

 Per un amico is rooted within the progressive rock genre, yet includes elements of music ranging from avant-garde to hard rock.
-The lyrics in the album are also sung in Italian.
+The lyrics in the album are sung in Italian.

 Robert Taylor, in an Allmusic review, gave the album a four-and-a-half stars out of five and a positive review.
-Deeming it, along with its predecessor, as a classic, he claimed that it was as fine as the music of major groups such as Genesis, Yes, or King Crimson, and concluded by saying "Always intelligent, but without pretension, this is progressive rock in its most literal definition".
+Deeming it, along with its predecessor, a classic, he claimed that it was as fine as the music of major groups such as Genesis, Yes, or King Crimson, and concluded, "Always intelligent, but without pretension, this is progressive rock in its most literal definition".

+Classic Rock Magazine wrote: "Reminiscent of Genesis circa Selling England by the Pound, PFM prove that prog isn’t the exclusive province of posh public schoolboys."